Ana Flood, Isabelle Bergman and Lily Anderson

 “Ya Ling?
 Are you even listening to me?” an exasperated voice shouts, yanking my anxious mind from a distant memory back to reality.
 Shifting my focus towards the irritated adult, I notice the pointed look painted on her face.

 “Mrs. Pictor, I’m truly sorry.
-I’ve just been a bit distracted lately,” I apologize, touching the silver charm attached to my necklace.
+I’ve just been a bit distracted lately,” I apologize.

-“Perfect!
-Don’t you look beautiful!” she says.
-“Just like one of us!”
-To be entirely honest, by some powerful sorcery or whatever, I actually manage to look presentable in this awful mustard colored dress.
+To be entirely honest, by some powerful sorcery or whatever, I actually manage to look presentable in this awful mustard colored dress; Mrs. Pictor practically forces me to wear.
 But, it isn’t me.
 Like every Press Day before, I’ve been reduced to a simple side character in the government’s tear-jerker of a narrative.
 “Lonely orphan girl gets saved from a life of despair by well-known political family, the Pictors.”
 Award-winning, am I right?

 Chapter 2 - Aidan